 Included in this collection are non-western examples, although it should be underscored that Rice subscribes to the current NAAB terminology of global culture rather than that of non-western.
-So, for example, we include among our cases the Taj Mahal, with a discussion regarding colonialization; the Mosque of Cordoba with a discussion regarding an eastern reading of Roman architecture as well as a global discussion regarding geometry and organization; and the Forbidden City, with a discussion regarding issues of preservation.
+So, for example, we include among our cases the Taj Mahal, with a discussion regarding colonialization; the Mosque of Cordoba with a discussion regarding an eastern reading of Roman architecture as well as a global discussion regarding geometry and organization; and the Forbidden City, with a discussion regarding the way it was read by modern architects as well as a contemporary discussion regarding issues of preservation.